-THE OPEN LETTER WHICH WAS ADRESSED TO HIS HOLINESS POPE FRANCIS TO REFLECT THE REALITIES
+THE OPEN LETTER WHICH WAS ADDRESSED TO HIS HOLINESS POPE FRANCIS TO REFLECT THE REALITIES

 (GERÇEKLERİ ORTAYA KOYMAK İÇİN PAPA FRANCIS’E YAZILAN MEKTUP)